About our Shire

 Extracts Industrial Park is located approximately 5km from Toodyay and currently accommodates various light industries.
 A future industrial area has also been identified that will have the capacity to accommodate the future long term industrial needs of the Shire.

 Tourism is a growing industry that has significant potential to expand, with visitors being attracted to the dramatic landscape, significant heritage values and country lifestyle.
 There are many artisans in the region, as well as a wide selection of venues that offer quality accommodation.
-The Toodyay Visitor Centre, with an online booking service, is the ideal source for obtaining information about places of interest.
+The Toodyay Visitor Centre is the ideal source for obtaining information about places of interest.

 The Shire continues to experience a migration of people from the Perth metropolitan area who are seeking an alternative semi-rural lifestyle, resulting in unprecedented demand for property and development.
 With a commuter train service available, more people working from home and increasing numbers of fly in fly out workers in the mining industry, Toodyay is a popular location for people looking for an alternative home base that is a safe place for their families.